RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 - It is especially useful in robotics and game playing.
 - Eg:- Q-Learning,Monte Carlo Tree Search

+## Deep Learning:
-- **Deep Learning**:It is not a kind of problem but a way to solve ML problems.
+- It is not a kind of problem but a way to solve ML problems.
 It can be used with any of the three types of ML problems.

+## ML Glossary

 - The function that maps from inputs to outputs is known as an **activation function**
 - eg:- Rectified Linear Unit(RELU),hyperbolic tangent function,Sigmoid Function.